-Oral presentations: In groups, students will present and analyze two assigned course contents by means of videos or in a virtual class.
-They need to do academic research of topics.
+Formal Oral Presentations: In groups (7 groups total), students will present and analyze two assigned course contents including the texts mentioned and/or samples provided (lesson plans for instance), one by Showalter (2003) and one by Moreillon (2007).
 The aspects to be evaluated are: 1) Accuracy, 2) Content, 3) Fluency 4) Linguistic ability and 5) Vocabulary.
 A presentation's rubric (see below) will be discussed within the two first weeks of classes.
+Time: 60 to 90 minutes.